Production

 - Measurability and traceability of successes

-Setting the central course for the future production strategy.
+Determining the key points for the future production strategy

 Once the production targets have been clearly defined, the question arises as to how they can be implemented in concrete terms.
 We differentiate between seven central production levers to ensure that the previously defined goals are met.